Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 The first design decision is choosing the endpoint that matches the shape of your target.
 Four endpoints cover virtually every real-time monitoring need.

 The endpoint that surprises most teams is /list-tweets.
-Putting 50 accounts into a single List and polling the list endpoint is a 50x cost reduction compared to polling each account individually.
-The same pattern scales to 500 or 5,000 accounts with no change in request volume.
-We cover the Lists and Communities endpoints in the docs, and the X Lists product page on x.com is where you actually create the list.
+Putting 50 accounts into a single List and polling the list endpoint cuts request volume by roughly 50 times compared to polling each account individually.
+The same pattern scales to 500 or 5,000 accounts with no change in request volume, and you create the list itself on x.com.

 Level 1: Track a single account